This post is about how to build a growth-focused SaaS SEO strategy.

 So, when you invest in an SEO strategy for your SaaS company, here’s how it should work:

-- Identify the pain points of JTBD that your problem solves
+- Identify the pain points or “job(s) to be done” (JTBD) your product solves

-- Build a top-of-funnel keyword strategy based on these queries that target buyers at the beginning of their journey
+- Build a top-of-the-funnel keyword strategy based on the searches (or “queries”) your target buyers use at the beginning of their purchase journey

-- Build comparison content that helps you stand out against both direct and indirect competitors based on the initial JTBD
+- Build comparison content that helps you stand out from your competitors (both direct and indirect) based on the target buyer’s initial JTBD

 - Invest in linkbuilding to help improve your rankings versus competitors

-That’s a lot of steps–and SEO is a big investment.
+Yes, it’s a lot of steps—because SEO is a big investment.

-But, is it worth it?
-I’d say so.
-Let’s look at why I think SEO is such an important point of focus for SaaS companies in particular.
+Let’s look at why I think SEO is such an important focus point for SaaS companies in particular.